fungos/blog/content/post/rust-windows-vscode.md

 - Fixed script to consider the fresh VSCode 64bits.
 Thanks @colemickens (Reddit).
 - Fixed missing analysis component and rustfmt-nightly on text and script.
 Thanks @dodheim (Reddit).
+- Added more information about how to add a natvis file into `launch.json` and mention that soon it will not be required, as it will be automatically embedded onto PDB files.